-The NTHS recognizes academic achievement and personal excellence among diploma students.
-Eligibility requirements include a minimum number of semester hours, a 3.5 GPA or higher and recommendation of the faculty.
-For more information, contact Chase Edwards at (252) 246-1368, cedwards@wilsoncc.edu.
+The NTHS recognizes academic achievement and personal excellence among Career and Technical Education (CTE) degree and diploma students.
+Eligibility requirements include a, a 3.0 cumulative GPA or higher and recommendation of the faculty.
+For more information, contact Eric Maas at (252) 246-1236, emaas@wilsoncc.edu.